Learning Latent Interactions for Event classification via Graph Neural Networks and PMU Data: Introduction

-In recent years, a number of papers have explored data-driven methods for event detection and identification using PMU data.
-The previous works in this area can be roughly classified into two categories based on the number of PMUs used for model development: \textit{Class I}: each PMU is treated independently and a single PMU data stream for each event is assigned as one data sample \cite{MC2019,DK2017,mk2018,TX2015}.
-In \cite{MC2019}, a signal processing-based methodology consisting of the swinging door trending algorithm and dynamic programming was proposed to detect power events.
-In \cite{DK2017}, using real-world data in Korea, a wavelet-based model was developed by observing the difference between voltage and frequency signals.
+In recent years, a number of papers have explored data-driven methods for event identification to enhance situational awareness of power systems using PMU data.
+The previous works in this area can be broadly classified into two categories based on the number of PMUs used for model development: \textit{Class I}: each PMU is treated independently, and a single PMU data stream for each event is assigned as one data sample \cite{MC2019,TX2015,DK2017,mk2018,XL2014,EP2008,YG2015}.
+In \cite{MC2019}, a signal processing-based methodology consisting of the swinging door trending algorithm and dynamic programming was proposed to identify power events.
+In \cite{TX2015}, principal component analysis (PCA) was used to detect abnormal system behavior and adopt system visualizations.
+In \cite{DK2017}, by using PMU data in Korea, a wavelet-based event classification model was developed by observing the difference between voltage and frequency signals.
 In \cite{mk2018}, an empirical model decomposition was utilized to assess power system events using wide-area post-event records.
-In \cite{TX2015}, principal component analysis (PCA) was used to detect abnormal system behavior and adopt system visualizations. \textit{Class II}: Instead of using data from a single PMU, several papers perform event identification tasks using multiple PMU measurements, which integrate interactive relationships of different PMUs \cite{MB2016,SL2020,WL2018,YV2008,RM2018}.
+In \cite{XL2014}, an online event detection algorithm was developed based on the change of core subspaces of the PMU data at the occurrence of an event.
+In \cite{EP2008}, the extended Kalman-filtering algorithm was applied to detect and classify voltage events.
+In \cite{YG2015}, a knowledge-based criterion was proposed to classify power system events. \textit{Class II}: Instead of using data from a single PMU, several papers perform event classification tasks using multiple PMU measurements, which integrate interactive relationships of different PMUs \cite{MB2016,SL2020,WL2018,RM2018,NSS2017,ZYX2019}.
 In these methods, the data of each event that includes multiple PMU data streams is assigned as one data sample for model development.
 In \cite{MB2016}, a scheme was proposed for supervisory protection and situational awareness, which presented a new metric to identify PMU with the strongest signature and an extreme learning machine-based event classifier.
 In \cite{SL2020}, a data-driven algorithm was proposed, which consists of an unequal-interval method for dimensionality reduction and a PCA-based search method for event detection.
 The basic idea is to measure similarities and local outlier factors between any two PMU data streams.
-In \cite{WL2018}, a data-driven event identification method was proposed by characterizing an event utilizing a low-dimensional row subspace spanned by the dominant singular vectors of a high-dimensional spatial-temporal PMU data matrix.
-In \cite{YV2008}, a minimum-volume ellipsoid method was proposed for event detection by selecting three PMU measurements.
+In \cite{WL2018}, a data-driven event classification method was proposed by characterizing an event utilizing a low-dimensional row subspace spanned by the dominant singular vectors of a high-dimensional spatial-temporal PMU data matrix.
 In \cite{RM2018}, a correlation-based method was developed to concurrently monitor multiple PMU data streams for identifying system events.
+In \cite{NSS2017}, an event characterization algorithm was presented using computation of spectral kurtosis on sum of intrinsic mode functions.
+In \cite{ZYX2019}, a new nonparametric learning framework was proposed for the novelty detection problem with multiple correlated time series by extending the classical smoothness and fitness optimization.
+A summary of the literature is shown in Table \ref{table:form}.